Skip to content

 Types of Prop Money Used in Productions

-Different productions require different types of fake money depending on the scene, camera distance, and budget.
+Different productions require different types of fake money depending on the scene, camera distance, budget, and how the cash will be handled.

-Standard-grade prop money is commonly used for background scenes, wide shots, duffel bags, cash piles, or briefcases where individual bills will not be closely inspected by the camera.
+Background prop money is commonly used for wide shots, duffel bags, cash piles, drawers, safes, briefcases, and money rooms where individual bills will not be inspected closely by the camera.

-Many productions use blank filler prop money for large money scenes because it allows filmmakers to create oversized stacks and cinematic cash piles affordably.
+Many productions use blank filler prop money for large money scenes because it allows filmmakers to create oversized stacks and cinematic cash piles efficiently.

-Close-up hero bills are designed specifically for detailed cinematic shots where realism matters most.
+Close-up hero bills are designed specifically for detailed cinematic shots where visual realism matters most.

 Professional productions frequently use close-up hero prop money during: